rkafle1/151AProject/README.md

 ![image](https://github.com/rkafle1/151AProject/blob/main/images/1numpics.png)

+The x-axis represents the types of waste that we have images of.
+The y-axis is the count of the amount of pictures that are categorized as that type of trash.

 This was our results for the plotting the image sizes:

 ![image](https://github.com/rkafle1/151AProject/blob/main/images/1imagesize.png)

+In the above visualization, we have the image size’s width as the x-axis and its height as the y-axis.

 Clearly, the image sizes are uniform.

 For the color distribution among different trash categories this is what we found:

 ![image](https://github.com/rkafle1/151AProject/blob/main/images/1colordist.png)

+Our line graphs plots the RGB value of the image on the x-axis and its respective normalized frequency on the y-axis.

 Data Quality and Anomalies:
 - Outlier Detection: No outliers, such as unusually large or small images, have been detected in the dataset.
 Additionally, there are no black and white images present.